-Through a Legacy Lab, associations have the opportunity to more effectively integrate the congress into the destination and promote the delegates' opportunity to gain even greater benefits.
-New generations of researchers look for more dialogue with local companies, organizations and authorities in their field, in addition to the scientific program and the dialogue with colleagues at the congress.
+Through a legacy-process associations can more effectively integrate the congress into the destination and promote the delegates' opportunity to gain even greater benefits.
+New generations of researchers look for more interaction with local companies, organisations and authorities in their field, in addition to the scientific program and the dialogue with colleagues at the congress.

-Concrete activities that may be relevant to promote common goals could for example be local attendance promotion, sponsor development, technical tours, research matching, ancillary events coordination, engaging local business, jobs fair coordination, network clinics, business matching service, government meetings, media support, community event coordination etc.
+Concrete activities that may be relevant to promote common legacy goals could for example be local attendance promotion, sponsor development, technical tours, research matching, ancillary events coordination, engaging local business, jobs fair coordination, network clinics, business matching service, government meetings, media support, community event coordination etc.

 The Danish legacy-process is developed through research and hands-on experience.
 Since 2018 MeetDenmark and its member destinations have been developing and testing legacy initiatives on 14 specific case-congresses.

 The newest experiences and learnings from the last couple of years will be published on the website in the spring of 2023.